LiveIntent/live-connect/COLLECTOR_PARAMS.md

 - the value of the `config.usPrivacyString` config parameter.
 ### `gdpr`
 - the value of the `config.gdprApplies` config parameter.
-### `n3pc`
-- if present, it indicates to not send Set-Cookie headers in the response to set 3rd party cookies; derived from privacy settings (currently, only `config.gdprApplies` is evaluated).
-### `n3pct`
-- if present, it indicates to not send Set-Cookie headers in the response to update the TTL of existing 3rd party cookies; derived from privacy settings (currently, only `config.gdprApplies` is evaluated).
-### `nb`
-- if present, it indicates to not send bakers in the response; derived from privacy settings (currently, only `config.gdprApplies` is evaluated).
 ### `gdpr_consent`
 - the value of the `config.gdprConsent` config parameter.
 ### `dtstmp`